nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 | Type     | `t/`   | Possible values in "[Valid interview types](#valid-interview-types)"                                                | No        |
 | DateTime | `d/`   | Must be in the format MMM dd yyyy HHmm (e.g. Dec 31 2030 1200) and cannot be earlier than the current date and time | No        |
 | Address  | `a/`   | Must start with an alphanumeric character                                                                           | No        |

+* Interviews in the **same application** with the same type _AND_ datetime _AND_ address are considered duplicate interviews.
+JobFindr does not allow the creation of duplicate interviews.

+* DateTime of interview can be after Deadline of application.

+* Multiple interviews with the same DateTime can be added if they are not duplicate interviews.

 ### Valid interview types